meganfister/Lab5/README.md

 2. Read the voltage from the potentiometer and map the voltage value,from 0 to 1023, to a value from 0 to 255 using the function map(value, fromLow, fromHigh, toLow, toHigh).
 Write the mapped value to the LED pin using the function analogWrite(pin, mappedvalue).

-3. Discussion Question:
-Connect the oscilloscope to the LED pin and observe and record what happens to the signal and the LED brightness when you turn the knob of the potentiometer.
+Finally, we connected the oscilloscope to the LED pin and observed that the signal and LED brightness both increased as we turned the knob of the potentiometer.
+The graphs from the oscilloscope are pictured below.

 ```c++
 /*